andreasvc/disco-dop/docs/discodop.rst

 | or:    ``discodop parser --simple [options] <rules> <lexicon> [input [output]]``

 ``grammar/`` is a directory with a model produced by ``discodop runexp``.
-If one or more filenames are given, the parse trees for each file are written to a file with ``.dbr`` added to the original filename.
 When no filename is given, input is read from standard input and the results are written to standard output.
 Input should contain one sentence per line with space-delimited tokens.
-Output consists of bracketed trees in ``discbracket`` format, i.e., terminals are indices pointing to words in the original sentence, to represent any discontinuties.
+Output consists of bracketed trees in selected format.
 Files must be encoded in UTF-8.

 General options: